 Check out the Tamarindo Night Market for a great selection of handcrafted souvenirs and local trinkets.

-Come to Sarchi for the wooden art crafts, artisanal jewelry and colorful ceramics.
+Come to Sarchi for wooden art crafts, artisanal jewelry, and colorful ceramics.

 4. Puerto Viejo

 When in Puerto Viejo, purchase some cool shirts and accessories, shouting out loud that you came somewhere where beaches are superb, and surfing is a lifestyle.

 Thinking of where to buy Costa Rica Souvenirs when you lack the time?
 Don’t have any idea on what to buy in general?

 Fret not, because the airport has some of the basic things you can buy and bring home.

 While your choices will not be as varied as in the souvenir shops outside, there will surely be items that will suit your taste and provide you with the memorabilia you would like to have.

 However, the truth is that buying at the airport can be stressful because of the last-minute panic.

 This option, however, saves you from carrying souvenir items you bought with you during your tours.